Profitbase/Episode-Docs/articles/cfo-platform/business-process-automation/data-monitoring-and-alerts.md

 The Flow contains the following steps:

-1) **Run on a schedule:** Use a a [Schedule trigger](../../flow/triggers/schedule-trigger.md) to make the Flow run automatically on a schedule, for example hourly or nightly.
+1) **Run on a schedule:** Use a [Schedule trigger](../../flow/triggers/schedule-trigger.md) to make the Flow run repeatedly on a schedule, for example hourly or nightly.
 2) **Fetch production data:**  Execute a SQL query against the database that [returns the relevant production data](../../flow/actions/sql-server/get-entities.md), including the backlog, progress, estimated production time and delivery dates of items.
 3) **Analyze the production data:** Use a [Function](../../flow/actions/built-in/function.md) to define the business logic that identifies which production items are in danger of missing milestones or delivery dates.
 The Function returns a list of email messages we'll send to users that needs to take action.
 The emails contains instructions and links to reports in Power BI, Profitbase InVision or other reporting tools
 4) **Notify users:** Notify users by [sending the emails](../../flow/actions/microsoft-365-outlook/send-email.md) created in step 3.